danteliew6/tap-meteor-assessment/README.md

 Example: https://tap-meteor-assessment.herokuapp.com/api/get-all-households
 ```
 2. As Heroku tends to switch off applications that are not in use frequently, please contact me through telegram(@danteliew6) if the above link does not work so that I can reboot the deployed application.
 3. Postman collection can be found in this repository under "TAP Meteor Assessment.postman_collection.json".
 Please refer to it for the relevant endpoints and more information on how the APIs work.
+The standard request body for the REST APIs are in JSON format.
 4. Unit Tests can be found under the "tests" folder.
 To setup unit tests, please follow the guide [here](#how-to-set-up-unit-tests).

 ## How to Set Up